conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 .. _set-default-env:
 Specify a default environment to activate on launch
 ---------------------------------------------------
-Conda 23.5.0 introduced the ability to set a default environment on shell start-up.
+Conda 23.5.0 introduced the ability to auto-activate a non-base environment on shell start-up.
 This is done by setting the ``auto_activate_environment`` variable.

 EXAMPLE: